-Students who leave class without permission will be counted absent, and will be reported to the Intervention Office.
+Students who leave class without permission will be counted absent, and will be reported to the building administrators.
 Students will be expected to make up time missed after school, with progressively more serious consequences for repeated occurrences.

 Section 2 Absences